-The Ministry of Health, in 1998, initiated the establishment of a School of Allied Health Sciences(SAHS) now School of Biomedical and Allied Health Sciences(SBAHS), to train graduate allied health Professionals .
-Programmes for this school include Physiotherapy, Medical Laboratory Science and Radiography.
+The Ministry of Health, in 1998, initiated the establishment of a School of Allied Health Sciences(SAHS) now School of Biomedical and Allied Health Sciences(SBAHS), to train graduate allied health professionals .
+Programmes for this school included Physiotherapy, Medical Laboratory Science and Radiography.
 The Academic Board and the University Council approved this proposal in 1999.
 In the year 2001, this School came into being.
-An earlier Diploma in Medical Laboratory Technology also sponsored by the Ministry of Health in 1994 was phased out, with the birth of the School of Biomedical and Allied Health Sciences.
+An earlier Diploma in Medical Laboratory Technology also sponsored by the Ministry of Health in 1994 was phased out, with the birth of then School of then School of Allied Health Sciences now known as School of Biomedical and Allied Health Sciences.

 The idea of creating a College of Medicine was mooted in 1994.
 Planning for the College took five (5) years.
 In 1997, the Academic Board of the University endorsed proposals from the UGMS to bring together the then University of Ghana Medicine School, University of Ghana School of Dentistry, the School of Public Health, Noguchi Memorial Institute for Medical Research, the School of Allied Health Sciences, now School of Biomedical and Allied Health Sciences(SBAHS), and the School of Nursing as a College of Medical Sciences.